1. Home

 SSL certificates (page subdomains)

 Any web page that transfers sensitive data to a server should be protected by a Secure Socket Layer (SSL) certificate.
-Whenever you see a small padlock on the left-hand side of your browser’s address bar, it tells you that this page is secured by an SSL certificate, and that the data you send from it to a data centre is fully authenticated and encrypted.
+Whenever you see a small padlock on the left-hand side of your browser’s address bar, or when you see “https://” as part of the address, it tells you that this page is secured by an SSL certificate, and that the data you send from it to a data centre is fully authenticated and encrypted.

 This is now a required standard by all major browsers, which is why we provide up to three single domain certificates to all Engaging Networks clients that can be used to protect their Engaging Networks web pages, such as https://secure.mycharity.org.
 These are set as your Base URL for your pages.